himalaya-kaushik/Voice-classification-using-svm/README.md

 Using SVM we classify data .

-I use rbf','poly','linear' kernels and test and compare there accuracy and display the result.
+I use rbf','poly','linear' kernels and test and compare there accuracy and display the result and compare them